Signed Graph Metric Learning via Gershgorin Disc Perfect Alignment: Experiments

 We see in Table\;\ref{tab:low_rank_experiments_before_after_PCA} that for dataset \textit{Sonar} with only $60$ features with little redundancy, increasing the weight $\tau$ of the nuclear norm $\|\M\|_*$ worsened the resulting objective $Q(\M^*)$ of the computed optimal solution $\M^*$.
 When the feature dimension was reduced via PCA (often done to reduce complexity in subsequent steps \cite{Wright-Ma-2021}), we see that the resulting objective worsened even faster as the nuclear norm weight increased.
 This shows that a low-rank prior making a strong assumption on feature redundancy is not always suitable.

 In contrast, our SGML framework method makes no assumption on feature redundancy.
-Further, unlike the low-rank prior that requires eigen-decomposition and soft-thresholding of eigenvalues per iteration for the \textit{proximal operator} \cite{Parikh31} of the nuclear norm, SGML requires only computation of the smallest eigen-pair $(\lambda_{\min}, \v)$ per iteration via LOBPCG, resulting in significant speedup.
+Further, unlike the low-rank prior that requires singular value decomposition and soft-thresholding of singular values per iteration for the \textit{proximal operator} \cite{Parikh31} of the nuclear norm, SGML requires only computation of the smallest eigen-pair $(\lambda_{\min}, \v)$ per iteration via LOBPCG, resulting in significant speedup.